Security advisory process and permissions policy

-There are often instances where it is unlikely that an issue can be exploited via core or contributed.
-In these cases the team considers several elements to consider whether the issue should be handled in the module's public queue or the private queue:
+There are often instances where it is unlikely that an issue can be exploited on actual sites.
+In these cases the team considers several elements to determine whether the issue should be handled in the module's public queue or the private queue:

 - If there is a way to exploit the issue by installing a contributed module then it should probably be handled in private.